ict4s24-tcict/ict4s24-tcict.github.io/index.md

 # Call for Contributions

-The true environmental impact of ICT cannot only be limited to its material (and carbon) cost.
-The ICT industry of today generates a variety of products and services that has proliferated in numbers and determines our lives in ways we do not even realise.
-But it also creates a myth of techno-solutionism, that it is only through technology we can solve most problems in the world, including climate change.
-The tremendous progress made in digital/semiconductor technologies (that glues together all things ‘tech’) in the last 5 decades is a prime driver of techno-solutionism in our collective imagination.
-The growth of semiconductor technology is unprecedented compared to any other industrial sector.
-The resulting impact on our digital life is so enormous that semiconductor chips are now compared to air, both invisible and indispensable.
-Driven by a self-imposed innovation paradigm, commonly known as Moore’s law, this enormous ‘progress’ came with significant environmental problems mostly externalised to the Global South (water, energy and material consumption during production and end-of-life pollution keeps on growing for every new generation of semiconductor chips).
-This never-ending cycle of innovation not only creates new gadgets and invents newer forms of consumerism but feeds into the techno-solutionist narrative.
-This narrative actively impedes all other forms of sustainability actions that doesn't depend on future technological development.

-In this workshop, we will investigate these deep connections and the true multidimensional costs of the ICT industry.
+In the TCICT workshop, we will investigate the true multidimensional costs of the ICT industry.
 We ask workshop participants to submit short position statements on topics broadly connects the list below:

 1. Multi-pronged approach in understanding the global impact of semiconductor industry